-This unit is uniquely focused upon how written, sound, and visual technologies and products shape communications and how creativity and knowledge are produced and managed.
-We also explore how media of all kinds challenge, reproduce, and participate in social constructs along a range of intersectional categories.
+This unit is uniquely focused upon how written, aural, and visual technologies and products shape communications and how creativity and knowledge are produced and managed, exploring how media of all kinds challenge, reproduce, and participate in social constructs along a range of intersectional categories.
 The courses and programs within this unit examine the production of texts/media as well as texts/media as objects in their historic and cultural contexts.
 GAWMS thus capitalizes upon the synergies between writing studies and the arts: both are produced and studied in their historical, socio-cultural, and political contexts, and both areas focus upon modes of representation as the objects of their study.

 Global Arts Studies Program (GASP)